Treasure of Guarrazar

 Votive crowns and crosses, from a 19th-century lithograph.

 Votive crown of the Visigoth King Recceswinth, made of gold and precious stones in the 2nd half of the 7th century.

 Detail of the votive crown of Recceswint hanging in Madrid.
 The hanging letters spell [R]ECCESVINTHVS REX OFFERET [King R. offers this].

-The Treasure of Guarrazar, Guadamur, Province of Toledo, Castile-La Mancha, Spain, is an archeological find composed of twenty-six votive crowns and gold crosses that had originally been offered to the Catholic Church by the Kings Visigoths in the seventh century in Hispania, as a gesture of the orthodoxy of their faith and their submission to the ecclesiastical hierarchy.
+The Treasure of Guarrazar, Guadamur, Province of Toledo, Castile-La Mancha, Spain, is an archeological find composed of twenty-six votive crowns and gold crosses that had originally been offered to the Catholic Church by the Visigoth kings in the seventh century in Hispania, as a gesture of the orthodoxy of their faith and their submission to the ecclesiastical hierarchy.
 The most valuable of all is the votive crown of king Recceswinth with its blue sapphires from Sri Lanka and pendilia.
 Though the treasure is now divided and much has disappeared, it represents the best surviving group of Early Medieval Christian votive offerings.

-The treasure, which represents the high point of Visigothic gold craftsmanship, was dug between 1858 and 1861 in an orchard called Guarrazar, in Guadamur, very close to Toledo, Spain.
+The treasure, which represents the high point of Visigothic gold craftsmanship, was dug up between 1858 and 1861 in an orchard called Guarrazar, in Guadamur, very close to Toledo, Spain.
 The treasure was divided, with some objects going to the Musée de Cluny in Paris and the rest to the armouries of the Palacio Real in Madrid (today in the National Archaeological Museum of Spain).
 In 1921 and 1936, some items of the Treasure of Guarrazar were stolen and have disappeared.

 Some comparable Visigothic filigree gold was found in 1926 at Torredonjimeno in the province of Jaén, consisting of fragments of votive crowns and crosses.